yumingcan/EphysTools/README.md

 read ABF files,
-batch calculate Ra and Rm for data quality control, batch analyze charge of EPSC or IPSC, pair-pulse ratio, amplitudes of action potentials and spike adaption automatically, and finally batch output organized results in Excel files.
+batch calculate Ra and Rm for data quality control, batch analyze charge of EPSC or IPSC, pair-pulse ratio, amplitudes of action potentials and spike adaption automatically, and finally output organized results in Excel files.

 Contribution:
 Mingcan Yu designed, developed and improved this toolbox.